 Be Respectful of Workspace Time

-This is often a no-brainer but doesn’t hurt to be repeated.
+This is often a no-brainer, but it doesn’t hurt to be repeated.
 Each designer and web developer is important to a project and needs to be given time to work.
-If everybody is hounding on each other and driving the team mad then nobody is productive.
+If everybody is hounding each other and driving the team mad, then nobody is productive.